david-xhk/binary_tree/README.rst

     Node(5)

 .. note::
-    Iterating over a Node goes by level-order traversal.
+    Iteration over a :class:`~binary_tree.Node` instance goes by level-order traversal.

 -----------------------
  Analyzing a Node tree
 -----------------------

-The following functions are available to find certain properties of a binary tree.
+The following functions are available to find certain properties of a binary tree structure.

 is_symmetrical()
 ^^^^^^^^^^^^^^^^